JulieDeMan/VIB_git_training/Git_GitHub_Dictionary.md

 so first `git add` and then `git commit`

+staging area as an organisation point: commiting all at once may be too confusing.
+You can commit in multiple parts and add specific messages for each of the commits.

 ### 03. Local repository

 the .git folder, where the snapshots are saved, where your timeline is